chaturay/serverless-artillery/README.md

 - Serverless-artillery uses it to manage required assets to your cloud account.

 ### Artillery.io
-- [Artillery.io](https://artillery.io/) (built by Hassy Veldstra of shoreditch-ops) is an existing open-source node package built for easy load testing and functional testing of a target/service/endpoint/URL.
+- [Artillery.io](https://artillery.io/) (built by Hassy Veldstra of shoreditch-ops) is an existing open-source node package, built for easy load testing and functional testing of a target/service/endpoint/URL.
 It provides a simple but powerful means of specifying how much load to create and what requests that load should comprise.
 - It takes in a developer-friendly JSON or YAML load script that specifies
-  - target/URL/endpoint,
+  - target/URL/endpoint
-  - load progression,
+  - load progression
   - and the scenarios that are important for your service to test.
 - It generates specified load, and measures and reports the resulting latency and return codes.
 - It generates the load by running on your local machine or servers.